TI-Shira-Shay-Sapir-Maayan/FinalProject/README.md

 You can find the main code for this phase in the "**Stage 4**" folder.

+## Phase 5: CSI Data Collection in Different Scenarios
+In the final phase, we focused on collecting CSI data under different environmental conditions to analyze how movement and occupancy affect the wireless channel.
+We performed measurements in three different scenarios:

+1. People moving in the room – to observe dynamic changes in the wireless signal.

+2. People standing still in the room – to analyze the effect of static objects on the CSI data.

+3. No people in the room – to establish a baseline for comparison.

+You can find the main code for this phase in the "**Stage 5**" folder.

 ## Code Files and Setup

 For the every phase of the project, we have only included the `main` files in the repository.
 To run the code successfully, you will need to add additional files and configurations.